A sore throat can make it painful to eat and even talk. The throat could also feel scratchy and irritated, which can worsen when swallowing.

 - abdominal pain, nausea, and vomiting, especially in children

-Before the age of 3 years, strep throat is uncommon, and symptoms tend to be less severe.
+Before the age of 3 years, strep throat is uncommon.

-A doctor may prescribe antibiotics for a strep throat, to prevent future complications.
+A doctor may prescribe antibiotics for strep throat to prevent future complications.

-Viral infections are the most frequent cause of a sore throat in children.
-These will not respond to antibiotics, but a doctor may prescribe treatment to relieve the discomfort.
+Viral infections are the most frequent cause of sore throat in children.
+And while these infections will not respond to antibiotics, a doctor may prescribe treatment to relieve the discomfort.

 The symptoms of epiglottitis include:

 - a severely sore throat

 - a high pitched sound when breathing in

 - skin that looks blue, or gray in darker skin, due to a lack of oxygen